NOT UNDER THE LAW BUT UNDER GRACE

 How did the Apostle Paul view slavery?

-Let as many servants as are under the yoke count their own masters worthy of all honour, that the name of God and his doctrine be not blasphemed.
-And they that have believing masters, let them not despise them, because they are brethren; but rather do them service, because they are faithful and beloved, partakers of the benefit.
-These things teach and exhort.
-(I Timothy 6:1,2)
+Let as many bondservants as are under the yoke count their own masters worthy of all honor, so that the name of God and His doctrine may not be blasphemed.

 The preceding passage is not the same as the Old Testament passages that discuss slavery.
 We conclude that the laws of slavery are not to be carried into the new covenant.